robinraju/probable-potato/README.md

 # probable-potato
-A repo to tet https://github.com/robinraju/release-downloader
+A repo to test https://github.com/robinraju/release-downloader